List of Saga characters: Gwendolyn

 Marko's former fiancée.
 Described by Time magazine's Douglas Wolk as "a dead ringer for Coffy-era Pam Grier", she is first mentioned by a semi-conscious Marko at the end of issue #3.
 Marko and Alana's wedding rings, which also function as translator devices, were originally those of Gwendolyn's grandparents, who had the rings enchanted with a translator spell because they spoke two different dialects of Wreath's native language.

 Gwendolyn first appears at the end of issue #8, having been assigned by the Secretary General of Wreath High Command to check on The Will, and helps him rescue Sophie ("Slave Girl") from Sextillion in order to spur him to complete his mission.
 She wears her grandparents' translation pendant around her neck, which were forged with the rings as part of the same set.
 By Volume Four, she has taken on Sophie as her duly sanctioned Page, as the two seek to acquire Formula 9766 an elixir to heal The Will.

 Gwendolyn is a civilian whose father is a vice minister, a status with which she was able to wrangle a deferment from serving in the war.
 She and Marko got engaged when they were in what the Landfallians would call high school, and planned to marry after Marko got back from the war.
 However, they grew apart, on account of the misgivings that Marko developed after he saw battle, and he realized it would never work between them.
 During his engagement to her, Klara characterized her as a "worthless draft dodger", though Klara later regretted their breakup.

 The person who took Gwendolyn's virginity is a white-haired Wreathan woman with a single unicorn-like horn named Velour, a nude image of which appears to her when Gwen comes under the spell of the hallucinogenic fruit on the planet in issue #16.
 When The Will kisses Gwendolyn without any prompting by her, she gives him a bloody lip, and warns him never to do this again.
 She later clarifies to him that she has had relations with people of other races, including races like his, but did not wish to do so with him.
 Despite this, she reveals she loves him while attempting get medical attention for him following his stabbing by Sophie.
+They become lovers in Chapter 55, and they appear to be a couple in Chapter 67, in which he declares that he loves her.

 Gwendolyn initially carries a staff with a tassel on its upper half, with which she is skilled in battle.
 In addition to this, she later carries The Will's lance, beginning in Volume Four.
 Though her initial control of the lance is so poor that she accidentally kills D. Oswald Heist with it, her skill with it eventually improves by Chapter 24 that she is able to use it adeptly in battle.